mvelosop/blog/content/posts/building-elegant-applications-aspnet-mvc-core-2-bootstrap-4-coreui.md

 All html files we copy from CoreUI's repo reference directly the files in **node_modules**, but these folders are development resources, not deployment resources.

-To prepare the deployment-optimized version, let's run the `gulp build: dist` command from the command prompt on the **src\CoreUI** folder.
+To prepare the deployment-optimized version, let's run the `gulp build:dist` command from the command prompt on the **src\CoreUI** folder.

 This will generate a new **dist** folder in **src\CoreUI** with the content ready for deployment, referring to the minimized versions of the required libraries.